jesusgsdev/hangman/README.md

 From the manager dashboard you will be able to see the current status of all the games (current ones and past ones) and you will be able to do filtering/searches, ordering by the different columns, etc.

 #### I used a TDD approach to achieve this project
-#### There are a total of 23 tests to ensure everything is working as expected
-#### The current code coverage is 91% on Classes and 76% on lines